Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition

 \subsection{Dataset and Reference Climate Simulation}

-All NNs in this study were trained, validated, and tested (offline) using the low-resolution, real-geography version of the ClimSim dataset, which was generated using a 10-year simulation using E3SM (Energy Exascale Earth System Model)-MMF configured using the ``F2010-MMF1” compset and ``ne4pg2” grid \cite{Yu2025-cl}.
+ClimSim provides three different 10-year simulations generated by E3SM-MMF of varying complexity: a low-resolution aquaplanet version, a low-resolution real-geography version, and a high-resolution real-geography version.
+All NNs in this study were trained, validated, and tested (offline) using the low-resolution real-geography version.
+This version was configured using the ``F2010-MMF1” compset and ``ne4pg2” grid \cite{Yu2025-cl}.
 The effective horizontal resolution for the GCM is extremely coarse at approximately $11.5^\circ \times 11.5^\circ$ as there are only 384 columns arranged in an unstructured, cubed-sphere grid.
 Each GCM column is composed of 60 vertical levels extending up to 65 km in altitude, and the model timestep is 20 minutes.
 The embedded CRMs are 2D and aligned in the north-south direction with 64 columns across their domain and 2 km horizontal grid spacing.
 The forcing from the GCM on the domain mean of each CRM is 1D, and the CRMs are not designed to have spatial information that correspond to actual locations on the globe.
 Taking advantage of the clean scale separation provided by MMF, only data at the GCM grid's discretization is used for training, validation, and testing.
 Sea Surface Temperatures (SSTs) and sea ice coverage are prescribed to be similar to present-day climatology (with SSTs varying according to a fixed annual cycle), and aerosols are transparent to radiation code.